See your storage limit

 You can also use search to find files.
 Learn more about how to search your Google Drive.

-Once you have found files to delete, send the files to Trash and permanently delete them from there.
+Once you have found files to delete, send the files to Trash, then permanently delete them from there.

 Step 1: Find messages to delete

-To find messages that you’re willing to part with, try using advanced search.
-In Gmail, click the down arrow in the search box and fill out the relevant fields.
+To find messages that you’re willing to part with, try using an advanced search.
+In Gmail, click the down arrow in the search box and enter some words you’d like to search for.

 |larger:||larger:10M||All messages of at least 10M bytes (10,000,000 bytes) in size.|